Lascar (volcano): Geology

+The rims of the craters are partially buried by pyroclastic flows or cut by rockslides.
 Layers of lava and pyroclastics are discernible in the craters.
 These craters are not collapsed calderas, and there is no evidence of the deposits a large explosion would produce.
 Remnants of a previous edifice are visible in the craters; this older edifice constitutes the bulk of the eastern cone.
 There are traces of a collapse of the volcano towards the northeast, with an associated horseshoe-shaped scar.

 Large lava flows are noticeable on the flanks of the volcano, with a total of eight lava flows recognized.
 They extend from the summit craters, although none of them appear to be associated with the currently active crater.
 Flows from the first stage of Lascar's activity are exposed at its western foot, while lava flows are buried beneath pyroclastic material on the eastern flank.
 A 6 km lava flow on the northern flank reaches almost to the village of Talabre.
 This lava flow is known as the Tumbres–Talabre lava flow; its margins are 10–40 m high, and it features a central channel.
 The flow advanced just north of the head of Quebrada Talabre before passing over cliffs and entering it.
 Another lava flow on the southwest flank is known as the Capricorn Lava.
 This dacitic lava was erupted on Lascar at high altitude and has a blocky surface.
 It features well developed levees and a 10 m flow front.
 Its rocks have a pale gray-blue colour, and their composition resembles the Soncor flow, despite more mafic lavas and pyroclastics being erupted in the time period between the emplacement of the Soncor flow and the Capricorn Lava.